-Supply is improving but below needed level
+Supply is improving

-However, supply likely to rise less than suggested by recent starts data impacted by Covid squeeze on new units + govt. action recently
+However, supply likely to rise less than suggested by recent starts data

-New Dwellings Completions exceeded 32,000 units threshold in 2023, pipeline suggest further increase in 2024/25
+New Dwellings Completions exceeded 30,000 units threshold in 2023, pipeline suggest further increase in 2024/25

-Pricing of new dwellings (y-o-y growth) vs. existing dwellings
+Pricing of new dwellings (y-o-y growth) vs. existing dwellings impacted by Covid squeeze on new units + govt. action recently